 Practice this Gratitude Meditation to uncover a deeper present moment awareness.
 Why?
 Because the only reasonable response to being alive is Gratitude.

 I live in gratitude.

 Every day that I awaken and breathe, I am grateful.

 Every day that I think a thought and feel my heart stirring, I am grateful.

 Every day that I am upright and whole, I am grateful.

 Every day that a creative idea becomes solid reality, I am grateful.

 Every day that I discover awareness of the smallest of beauties, I am grateful.

 Every day that I am enlightened, given insight, have an epiphany, I am grateful.

 Every day that I exercise compassion, understanding and patience, I am grateful.

 Every day that I encounter another living creature and engage, I am grateful.

 Every day that I am hugged, kissed, and loved, I am grateful.

 Every day that I laugh, I am grateful.

 Every day that my family is healthy and happy, I am grateful.

 Every day that my friends do well in the world, I am grateful.

 Every day that love is evident in my life, I am grateful.

-Every day that I act out of anger, or from a place of frustration or a broken heart, I am grateful because each affliction offers an opportunity to learn about myself and my fellow man.
+Every day that I act out of anger, or from a place of frustration, I am grateful because each encounter offers me an opportunity to learn about myself.

 Every day that brings me a challenge and tests my spirit, I am grateful.

 Every day that I am humbled by a mistake, I am grateful.

 Every day that I am faced with seemingly unbearable odds, I am grateful for the lessons I have learned and my spirit that is strengthened by these things.

 Every day that I try, I am grateful.